Discover the fundamentals of JavaScript. A comprehensive guide to key concepts, from basic syntax to control structures, arrays and objects.

 Primitive data types

-JavaScript offers several primitive data types, i.e. basic data types that are not objects.
-The most commonly used primitive data types are :
+JavaScript offers several primitive data types, which are basic data types that are not objects.
+The most commonly used primitive data types are:

-- Symbol: used to create unique, unchangeable identifiers.
+- Symbol: Used to create unique and immutable identifiers.

 Character strings